Hospitality Careers: Options, Job Titles, and Descriptions

 - Wedding Sales Manager

-Housekeeper.
 Housekeepers are responsible for maintaining a standard of cleanliness throughout a hotel or other hospitality venue.
-They typically clean individual hotel rooms as well as the common areas.
-They make beds, do laundry, clean bathrooms, stock linens, and more.
+They clean individual hotel rooms as well as the common areas.
+Housekeepers within the hospitality industry make beds, do laundry, clean bathrooms, stock linens, and more.

 There are many other jobs related to maintenance and cleaning in the hospitality industry.
-There are also opportunities for management positions within the fields of maintenance and cleaning.
+There are also opportunities for management positions within these areas.

 Some other related housekeeping job titles include: